Josh Hmami

-Joshua Majid Hmami (born 22 March 2000) is an English professional footballer who plays as an attacking midfielder for Southport.
+Joshua Majid Hmami (born 22 March 2000) is an English professional footballer who plays as a midfielder for FC Halifax Town.

 Club career

 Accrington Stanley

 On 30 December 2017, Hmami made his professional debut for Accrington Stanley in their EFL League Two match against Grimsby Town, replacing Billy Kee in the 3–0 victory.

 The New Saints

 In May 2018 he joined The New Saints in the Welsh Premier League.

 FC United of Manchester (loan)

 In December 2018 he joined FC United of Manchester on loan.

 Ramsbottom United (loan)

 in August 2019 he joined Ramsbottom United on loan until January 2020.

 Marine

 in June 2020 he joined Marine.

 Southport

-On 10 July 2021, Hmami joined Southport in the National League North on a two year contract.
+On 10 July 2021, Hmami joined Southport in the National League North on a two-year contract.

+King's Lynn Town

+On 17 June 2024, Hmami moved to National League North side King's Lynn Town, gaining an assist in his league debut against Warrington Town on 10 August 2024.